rinmeng/NodeNinjas/tutorial.md

 Then check your front-end, visit [http://localhost:13000](http://localhost:13000) to see the front-end.

-so that you can see the changes you made in the front-end, otherwise it will only show the changes you made in the backend

 To reset the table, simply visit setup again [http://localhost:15000/setup](http://localhost:15000/setup)

 ## What area will be used the most during development?